 Cleator Road Accesses

-There are three main ways to access the mountain.
-They are the Arroyo Park entrance, Cleator Road, and Fragrance Lake Road.
-All of them are accessible from Chuckanut Drive.
+The three main ways to access the mountain include Arroyo Park entrance, Cleator Road, and Fragrance Lake Road.
+All of these are easily accessible from Chuckanut Drive.

 See more trip photos here.

 The road took us straight up to the Cyrus Gates Overlook.
-Then we followed a trail to up to the actual high point.
-But it was another woodsy summit with a small opening.
-It didn’t provide any view.
+Then we followed a trail to the actual high point.
+It turned out to be another woodsy summit with a tiny opening without any view.

 See more trip photos here.